Follow these tips to become a Registered Dietitian, including how long it takes and my path to becoming an RD.

 I now work for myself as a media Registered Dietitian.
-I have written for a variety of national publications, including Runner’s World, Women’s Running, Eating Well, Shape.com, Fitness Magazine and Food & Nutrition Magazine.
-I work with brands to help them develop consumer friendly content, and I also work with other Dietitians to develop e-mail marketing strategies.
-I couldn’t be more thrilled with how my career has progressed!
+I have written for a variety of national publications, including Runner’s World, SHAPE, Prevention.com, NBC News and many more publications.
+I work as a paid spokesperson, speaker and recipe developer, and I create content for you guys!
+In other words, I couldn’t be more thrilled with how my career has progressed!

 I think two of the most stressful points in my life were waiting for Grad school admission and worrying about finding a job.
-I convinced myself that there was a possibility that both weren’t going to happen (but it all obviously worked out)!
-If they didn’t work out, I would have figured out a way to keep going.
-I always had to keep in mind that changing careers involves a great deal of risk and worry, but the reward is totally worth it!
+I convinced myself that there was a possibility that both weren’t going to happen (but it all worked out)!
+But here’s the thing– even if thing didn’t work out, I would figure out a way to keep going.
+I always kept in mind that changing careers involves a great deal of risk and worry, but the reward is totally worth it!

 Everyone in my life was very supportive of me changing careers.
 However, when it came time to figure out what I wanted to do within the field of nutrition, many RD’s told me that I had to go where the jobs were, even if that wasn’t my passion.
 I absolutely refused to believe this.
 I networked my butt off to make sure that I had as many opportunities as possible.
 Be determined to do what you want and don’t let people tell you otherwise!

 When I went back to Grad school, my friends all had careers, money, and free time.
 They were able to go out on dates at night while I was in class or babysitting.
 I didn’t think about this ahead of time, but I don’t regret my decision.
 I will eventually have time to do all of those things.

-- Give it everything you have.
 Let’s face it, no one ever got anywhere by half-assing it.
 If you don’t give your new career your all then you will never fully succeed.
 Know what you want and work your hardest to make it happen!